 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 The department has two broad areas of research expertise:

-- Modern and Contemporary Italian Literature and Cultural History, including: representations of terrorism; sports history and culture; cultural memory; the history of psychiatry; the history and culture of 1968; visual culture and film; gender and sexuality; literary culture; representations of the south of Italy, the history of Italian sport, migration and immigration studies, masculinity studies, gender studies.
+- Modern and Contemporary Italian Literature and Cultural History, including: representations of terrorism; Italian sports history and culture; cultural memory; the history of psychiatry; the history and culture of 1968; visual culture and film; Naples and the urban imaginary; discourses and representations of the Italian south, gender and sexuality; literary culture; migration and immigration studies, masculinity studies, gender studies.

 - Medieval and Early Modern Italian Literature and Cultural History, including: Dante; Boccaccio; medieval theory of language; early Italian poetry; reception studies; the history of the book.